bjpfox/wordle-project/README.md

 6. winGame() displays the win result and updates the game stats.
 7. loseGame() displays the lose result and updates the game stats.

+//TODO - start new game button not appearing?

 ## Technical aspects
 1. LocalStorage - TODO